xuzhuoxi/RocketDriver-Docs/pages/ManualInclude_8_RpgMaterial_en.md

 ## 8. Rpg Material Data System
-This is a general user data management system.
+This is a general game data management system.
 The player's numerical data is managed in the form of KTV (Key-Type-Value).
 + **JLGames.GameDriver.Games.RpgMaterial**
   Provides functional support for the Rpg material data system.
 The dependencies are as follows: